April 30, 2021

 What Is The Main Thing Jesus Wants Us To Know?

-My mind is thinking, this morning, about the Easter story and all that comes to us in that sort part of Jesus’ life.
+My mind is thinking, this morning, about the Easter story and all that comes to us in that short part of Jesus’ life.

 First I was a remembering Jesus command to love, after he washed the disciple’s feet.
-A lowly task done by the lowest slave in the home.
+The Humblest task done by the lowest slave in the home.
 On the night before he was taken prisoner Jesus was giving them a most important of life lessons.
 The lesson of humility.

 Then he gave them a “new commandment” to love, and do to each other, as he had just demonstrated to them.